Your Guide to Navigating Zone 1 London

 With easy access to Zone 1 in London, you can enjoy a hub of attractions.
 Discover iconic landmarks from Westminster Station, such as Buckingham Palace, and the Houses of Parliament, for a day rich in history and culture.
 Or soak up the vibrancy of Covent Garden, ideal for window shopping.

-From Leicester Square station, you can wander through the bustling streets of Soho, ideal for students seeking diverse entertainment options and trendy eateries.
+From Leicester Square station, you can wander through the bustling streets of Soho, perfect for students seeking diverse entertainment options and trendy eateries.
 Discover the luxury boutiques of Kensington near High Street Kensington station or enjoy a stroll through Hyde Park.

 Soho in London